“Achieving Goals” Section Overview

-5. Live life to the fullest—Having goals and reaching them helps you live a much happier life.
+5. Setting goals helps youu to live life to the fullest—Having goals and reaching them helps you live a much happier life.
 Instead of dreaming, you can actually be doing it.
 You’ll be reaping the rewards of your goal setting, and feeling good about yourself.
 Setting goals and striving to reach them helps you maximize your life.

 You’ve heard the saying, “You can do it if you put your mind to it.”
 Just consider the fact that if you’ve dreamed it, you’ve set your mind on the goal.
 You know what it is.
 Now set your mind on what life would be like if you actually reached the goal.
 Once you’ve set your mind on that, don’t give up until you get it.
 Then you’ll be living life to the fullest.You’d be surprised, but reaching one goal is often all it takes to motivate you to set more.

 Once you see the benefit of having that goal in site and a plan to get there, it will make a difference in the way you look at goal setting.
 Reaping the rewards of a goal will be helping you to live life to the fullest and fill like a worthwhile person.If you don’t believe it, try it.
 Set a small goal and each it.
 You’ll feel good about yourself.
 It will improve some aspect of your life.